Special Park Use Permits

 What Fees are required?

 The NPS may recover from the permittee all agency costs incurred in processing the application, and monitoring the permitted activity if the request is approved.
-Costs include, but are not limited to: a $50 non-refundable application fee, staff monitoring, adminstrative costs, electricity use.
+Costs include, but are not limited to: a $50 non-refundable application fee, staff monitoring, administrative costs, electricity use.
 The permit coordinator will provide the permittee with a cost quote upon request.
 Actual costs will be billed after the event.
-Permittees may pay all fees via check, money order or online wiht a credit/debit card.
+Permittees may pay all fees via check, money order or online with a credit/debit card.

 Requesting a Special Use Permit For a Special Event

-Requests for special use permits for events should be made by submitting an application at least 10 days prior to the date of the planned event.
+Requests for special use permits for events should be made by submitting an application (with mocked up floor plan) at least 10 days prior to the date of the planned event.
 More advance notice is recommended.
 Please return the appropriate application form from the selection below to request a permit as soon as possible.
 All questions should be answered as accurately and completely as possible.
 If hosting an event, please include floor plans, run of shows and specifics on what equipment is needed.
 This will assist the park in determining the appropriateness of the planned activities and help to estimate NPS costs that may be incurred in managing, facilitating, or supporting the use.
 Submission of the application form and fee payment does not imply permission for any special use or event.
 For more information please read the instructions.

 Examples of activities that need a special use permit include, but are not limited to, the following: